Grace Karskens: Awards and honours

 Karskens is a Fellow of the Royal Society of New South Wales.
 She was elected Fellow of the Australian Academy of the Humanities in 2010 and Fellow of the Academy of the Social Sciences in Australia in 2022.

 Karskens won the New South Wales Premier's Community and Regional History Prize for The Rocks in 1998.
 She was shortlisted for the 2009 Prime Minister's Prize for Australian History for The Colony, for which she won the Non-Fiction award at the 2010 Prime Minister's Literary Awards.
 The Colony was also awarded the Best Book 2009–2010 (non-North American) by the Urban History Association (USA).

 Karskens was awarded the Coral Thomas Fellowship at the State Library of New South Wales in 2018 to develop her project, The Real Secret River, Dyarubbin.
 She also received the 2019 Calibre Prize by the Australian Book Review for her essay "Nah Doongh's Song".

-People of the River won the 2021 NSW Premier's Australian History Prize and the 2021 Prime Minister's Literary Award for Australian History.
+People of the River won the 2021 NSW Premier's Australian History Prize and the 2021 Prime Minister's Prize for Australian History.
 It was shortlisted for the Nonfiction prize at the 2021 Indie Book Awards.